leemthai/sniper/docs/zones/key zones.md

         price_recalc_threshold_pct: 0.01,

 # Info: New repo is called 'sniper'
 Easy enough to rename if needed
 Pages is set up but app not running coz coding issues (see WASM Version not running)

-# Trading pairs which are stablecoin -> stablecoin
-Inherently % movements are very small.......
-So even 1% is a lot.
-How to deal with these?
-They need a lower limit somehow.
-Perhaps implies price range should be per-pair not global??????

-# Per pair price horizon settings
-As part of stablecoin thing.
-Why?
-Because a 0.1% change in stablecoin price is needed because 'volatility'

 # Up the intensity of the background bars
 But add key to allow it to be turned off as well.